jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 If it's case-sensitive, like `C`, use:

-    syn case match
+    syntax case match

 If it's case-INsensitive, like `Pascal`, use:

-    syn case ignore
+    syntax case ignore

 ##
 ## How to add the keywords `n`, `ne`, `nex` and `next` inside the `xStatement` syntax group?
 (2)

-    syn keyword xStatement n ne nex next
+    syntax keyword xStatement n ne nex next

-    syn keyword xStatement n[ext]
+    syntax keyword xStatement n[ext]

 `n[ext]` is a special keyword which is equivalent to the regex:

     \<n\%[ext]\>

 ##
-# :syn match
+# `:help :syn-match`
-## What are the four arguments which can NOT be passed to `:syn match`?
+## What are the four arguments which can NOT be passed to `:syntax match`?

    - `concealends`